7 Best Private Email Services

 Honorable Mention

 Soverin email just like its names is a service aiming to make its users Soverin and give power to its users when it comes to their email communications.
-The email service is premium only with strong emphasis on users experience and service quality.
-The interface is nice and easy to get used to.
-With strong support to safeguards user privacy.
-It is a good service, especially geared for people who might want an email with their own.
-Almost all email provders support custom domains but Soverin places it is limelight as on the sign-up page, it is prominently mention.
+It is a fine service, geared for people who might want an email with their own domain.
+Almost all email provders support custom domains but Soverin places its limelight on ability to get and starting using custom domain right away.

 Soverin encrypts the email on its servers at rest.
-Although, it is not equipped with out-of-the-box End-To-End Encryption but like most other email providers who have a strong policy to never look or scan emails.
-To achieve EE2E through PGP is possible and Mailvelope works well for the task.
-S/MIME for encryption is also available.
+Although, it is not equipped with End-to-End Encryption but like most other email providers who have a strong policy to never look or scan emails.
+To achieve E2EE through PGP is possible and Mailvelope works well for the task.
+And S/MIME for encryption is also available.

 Key Features